 Previous registration as a pharmacy technician with the RPSGB or GPhC

-Please note: If you were removed from the Register by the Fitness to Practise Committee, you will not be able to apply to return to the Register until 5 years after the date of your removal.
-If you wish to apply to return to the Register following removal by a GPhC Fitness to Practise Committee you will need to complete an applicaton for restoration to the Register following removal due to Fitness to Practise.
+If you were removed from the register by the Fitness to Practise Committee, you will not be able to apply to return to the register until five years after your removal date.

-If you are making an application within 12 months of your last entry you will be required to make an application for restoration .
-Applications for restoration to the register can only be made within 12 months of the date of your last entry.
+If you are making an application within 12 months of your last entry, you should complete an application for restoration.